- Kettl Hukuju matcha

 Running list of restaurants/bars I want to check out for lunch/snack/after work and dinner.

 Here's a white truffle risotto recipe from the French Laundry cookbook.
 It was a lot easier to make than I thought.
-Folding in whipped cream and letting the white wine actually get absorbed into the rice seems be a couple of the tricks.
+Folding in whipped cream and letting the white wine actually get absorbed into the rice seems to be a couple of the tricks.

 Hokkaido snow beef from Chateau Uenae is the beefy looking thing.
 I put some black truffles on it.
 It was good too.